Application Deadline: Tue 30 April 2019 (previously deadline extended), full info on the LSHTM website.

 To achieve these objectives, the PhD will take advantage of access to a unique highly disaggregated large-scale commercial dataset on household food and drink purchases for consumption inside and outside homes (Kantar Worldpanel).
 The dataset comprises product-level scanner information on food purchases for 30,000 UK households for the period 2012-2017 (c210 million observations).
 These data will be linked through geocoding with measures of the social and built food environment exposures as well as undertaking georeferenced sentiment analysis of social media data.
 A key part of the thesis will be the creation of these novel environmental exposures by the student based on existing geospatial data on food businesses (e.g. OS Points of Interest, FSA outlet data).
 A range of advanced statistical and economic models will be employed to undertake analyses including the use of longitudinal and spatial regression methods, and methods to undertake health impact modelling.

-Subject areas: epidemiology, economics, geography, statistics, population health
+Subject areas: data science, epidemiology, economics, geography, population health

 Keywords: food environment, diet, obesity, neighbourhood, built environment